Stable supply of a Key material of power sources for advanced equipment

 From its earliest days, Morita New Energy Materials employed Chinese staff, in line with the policy of hiring local people in regions where the company is developing business.
 There was a problem, however, in that the local hires had no experience in LiPF6 production, leaving the company to face difficulties in simultaneously achieving appropriate safety management and product quality.

 To address this issue, Sumitomo Corporation drew on its factory management know-how accumulated through participation in numerous projects around the world.
-Our extensive experience helped widely in a range of areas, from local recruitment and staff training to frontline operations and quality control.
-With this assistance, the overseas venture has improved its situation to currently achieve both an entirely local frontline staff and high product quality.
+Our extensive experience helped widely in a range of areas, from local recruitment and staff training to frontline operations, etc. With this assistance, the overseas venture has improved its situation to currently achieve both an entirely local frontline staff and high product quality.

 Seeking growth opportunities in growing EV markets

 In 2004, Morita New Energy Materials launched to become the first LiPF6 manufacturer in China.
 Following this pioneering enterprise, an increasing number of local firms have entered the market, driving price competition.
-The company has managed to hold its own against this ongoing low-cost competition to maintain both its top position in the Chinese market and its high product quality.
-On the global front, Morita Chemical Industries remains the world leader of the LiPF6 market, producing more than 20% of the global total.
+Despite the cost competition, Morita New Energy continues to maintain its top share in Japan and abroad by stably supplying high-quality products.

 Going forward, environmentally friendly electric vehicles are expected to come into more common use around the world, and this will drive continuous growth in demand for lithium-ion batteries.
 We will contribute to supporting the development of the major advanced equipment sector into the future through ensuring the stable supply and high quality of a key component of these batteries.